flutter/website/src/docs/development/data-and-backend/json.md

 appropriately.

 ## Generating code for nested classes

 You might have code that has nested classes within a class.
 If that is the case, and you have tried to pass the class in JSON format as an argument to a service (such as Firebase, for example), you might have experienced an`Invalid argument` error.

-Consider the following `Adress` class:
+Consider the following `Address` class:

 ```dart
 import 'package:json_annotation/json_annotation.dart';